2026 - 2028 Community Proposal Budget Process

 Mayor outlines City priorities and solicits applications

-The Capital Improvement Budget Community Proposal Process carries forward a longstanding commitment to Crime Prevention Through Environmental Design (CPTED), a core principle of Mayor Carter's Community-First Public Safety Framework.
+The Capital Improvement Budget Community Proposal Process carries forward a longstanding commitment to Crime Prevention Through Environmental Design (CPTED), a core principle of our Community-First Public Safety Framework.
 CPTED enhances the quality of our built environment to influence outcomes and behaviors.
 It also supports improving the quality of our public spaces to ensure they are well-designed, well-maintained, and well-lit to proactively improve quality of life, and limit opportunity for undesirable activity.

 Community Applications